Nashte13/Nashte13/README.md

 - 👋 Hi, I’m @Nashte13
 - 👀 I’m interested in ...software development and Computer Networking
 - 🌱 I’m currently learning and have skills in ...Laravel and blade, javascript, React and cybersecurity.
-- 💞️ I’m looking to collaborate on ...software developing projects.
+- 💞️ I’m looking to collaborate on ...web development projects.
 - 📫 How to reach me ...@_nashnjegah13 on Instagram

 <!---